Skip to Main Content

 It has a free version with limited options and a pro version for $10 per month

-ASReview is a free open-access program created in 2021 that allows users to screen through multiple articles and rank the selected articles in order of most relevant to least relevant.
+ASReview is a free, open-access program created in 2021 that allows users to screen through multiple articles and rank the selected articles in order of most relevant to least relevant.
 (Chan et al., 2024

 It employs active learning and multiple machine learning models to assist researchers in making inclusion and exclusion judgments.
 It does not replace expert decisions but improves the efficiency and precision of the screening process.
 (Quan et al., 2024